The Need for Action on Equity

 Integrate.
 Build transportation benefit programs into workforce programs, job trainings, or other social services through “wrap around services”; reduce the number of outside referral programs and steps required.

-Technology has the ability to streamline processes that were once cumbersome, making them more efficient to implement and monitor.
-At the same time, technology has the ability to divide and widen the gap of opportunity and access, if not utilized carefully.
-The following are some foundational equity actions for all programs utilizing technology and the internet, many recommended by Code for America.
+Technology can streamline processes that were once cumbersome, making them more efficient to implement and monitor.
+At the same time, technology can divide and widen the gap of opportunity and access, if not utilized carefully.
+The following are some foundational equity guidelines for all programs utilizing technology and the internet, many recommended by Code for America.

-Ensure apps have a range of accessible communication functions, including native apps popular with users, short message services (SMS), voice-activated functionality, audio dial-in for landline users, and desktop-friendly browser versions.
+Ensure apps and webpages are ADA accessible and have a range of accessible communication functions, including native apps known to users, short message services (SMS)/text message, voice-activated functionality, and audio dial-in for landline users.

 Mobility and Equity Actions